seqscope/cartloader/docs/reference/upload_aws.md

         * `--s3-dir` is the collection prefix (e.g., `s3://bucket/collection-id`).
         * Each dataset uploads to a subdirectory under that prefix: `.../<s3_id>/`.
+        * Subdirectory naming: use `catalog.yaml:id` when available; otherwise lowercase the sample ID from `--in-list` and replace underscores with hyphens.

         ```
         /path/to/parent_s3_directory/   # defined by `--s3-dir` (often the collection ID)